 Mazzuca, S. (2013).
 Natural Resources Boom and Institutional Curses in the New Political Economy of South America" in Constructing Democratic Governance in Latin America, Eds.
 Dominguez, J. and Shifter, M. Johns Hopkins University Press, pp. 102-26.

 Individual Exercise: As the top energy advisor of the President of Venezuela, you must recommend three effective policy measures to avoid the resource curse.
-Be mindful of both political and economic costs, or you may lose your job.
+Be mindful of both political and economic costs; your policy proposals need to be viable.